SAP-samples/teched2025-AD161/exercises/ex2/README.md

 add fields of the associated entities `Airlines` (via association `airline`) and `Airports` (via associations `origin` and `departure`).
 In addition, we put a simple projection on the external entity `Supplements`.
-All accesses to flights and supplements from any part of the xtravels app is through these projections.
+Each access to flights and supplements from any part of the xtravels app is through these projections.